manifesting-ba/google-ads/README.md

 - **Stable Click-Through Rate (CTR):** CTR is remarkably consistent throughout the entire year, hovering between 2.8% and 3.5%.
 This indicates that the ad creative, copy, and targeting were consistently effective at grabbing attention and convincing users to click.
 - **Volatile Conversion Rate (CVR):** In contrast, CVR is unstable throughout the year.
 The **significant dips in CVR in March, May, and December directly correspond to the lower ROAS** seen in those same months on the previous chart.
-- **Insight:** While **CTR remains consistent** throughout the year, the **sharp dips in CVR in March, May, and December** directly caused the lower ROAS in those months.
-This indicates that the campaign's biggest opportunity lies in **optimizing for conversions** during these specific time periods.
+- **Insight:** While **CTR remains consistent** throughout the year, the **sharp dips in CVR in March, May, and December** closely align with lower ROAS in those months.
+This suggests that the campaign’s biggest opportunity may in **improving conversions** during these specific time periods.
 <img width="1164" height="608" alt="month (2)" src="https://github.com/user-attachments/assets/2d65e046-8061-41ea-916f-ae9fb20d23c1" />

 - Overall, the **ROAS range is narrow** (688%–707%), meaning performance differences across weekdays are minimal.